-What is the best recommendation for finding people to play?
+If I become a member, what’s the best recommendation for finding people to play?

-Should I take lessons before I join LATA?
+Should I take lessons before I join?

 Where does LATA play tennis?

-| ||4141 Whitsett Ave.
-(North of Ventura Blvd.)|
+| ||4141 Whitsett Ave. (between Ventura Blvd. and Moorpark)|

 | || |

-| ||La Cienega Tennis Center|
+| ||La Cienega Tennis Center (Beverly Hills)|

-| ||325 S. La Cienega Blvd.
-(South of Wilshire Blvd.)|
+| ||325 S. La Cienega Blvd. (@ Wilshire)|